To make a waterfall, Mother Nature and Father Time need three ingredients:

 Virginia has plenty of water for waterfalls.
 On the average, over 40 inches of rain falls each year across the state.
 Some is absorbed by vegetation and evaporates (actually, "transpires") from leaves and needles.
-The cooling effect of evapotranspiration is what keeps temperatures from reaching above 100 degrees on most summer days in Virginia.2
+The cooling effect of evapotranspiration is what keeps temperatures from reaching above 100 degrees on most summer days in Virginia.
+The evaporating spray at waterfalls creates the same cooling effect.2

-Rainfall that evaporates will not reach a waterfall.
+Rainfall that is transpired by plants or evaporates from a hot parking lot's pavement will not reach a waterfall.
 Normally a Virginia waterfall is less impressive in August than in April because evaporation and transpiration reduces streamflow, but waterfalls can reach impressive peaks after a summer thunderstorm or hurricane.

 The presence or absence of topographic relief determines where Virginia waterfalls are located.
 The resistance of the rock determines the type of waterfall.

 Tidewater east of Interstate 95 is the flattest portion of the state, but there are still a few bluffs over 20 feet high.
+Fones Cliff along the Rappahannock River is 100' high, while Horse Head Cliffs at Westmoreland State Park on the Potomac River is up to 150' high.
 Even on the Eastern Shore north of Kiptopeke State Park, bluffs provide enough of a drop in elevation to create a waterfall wherever a stream is present and sediments are consolidated enough to resist erosion.

 The bedrock of the Coastal Plain consists of weakly-consolidated sediments.
 Streams crossing the bluffs quickly etch a valley into the soft rock, rather than form an impressive waterfall.
-Tidewater Virginia has gullies, rather than waterfalls, where streams cut through clay/sand sediments.
+The soft formations in Tidewater Virginia form gullies rather than waterfalls, wherever streams cut through clay and sand sediments.

-At the Fall Line, however, all three ingredients are present for making waterfalls.
-Over about a mile, Virginia rivers drop 50-80 feet in elevation from the Piedmont to sea level.
-The bedrock of the Piedmont (unlike the Coastal Plain) is hard, metamorphic rock which is resistant to erosion.
+At the Fall Line, however, all three ingredients are present for making waterfalls where Virginia rivers drop 50-100 feet in elevation from the Piedmont to sea level.
+Unlike the sediments on the Coastal Plain, the bedrock of the Piedmont is hard, metamorphic rock which is resistant to erosion.